likhtal/CarND-Capstone/README.md

 ## Submitter Info

-**THIS IS AM INDIVIDUAL PROJECT - I AM NOT A MEMBER OF ANY TEAM, SO I DON'T EXPECT THIS TO RUN ON CARLA.**
+**THIS IS AN INDIVIDUAL PROJECT - I AM NOT A MEMBER OF ANY TEAM, SO I DON'T EXPECT THIS TO RUN ON CARLA.**

-Just in case, my e-mail is: likhtao@gmail.com (Aleksandr Likhterman)

 ## Project Description